mandemmike/AI-PASS/README.md

 Smaller weight parameters make some neurons neglectable → neural network becomes less complex → less overfitting During dropout, some neurons get deactivated with a random probability P → Neural network becomes less complex → less overfitting.

+For a diagnostic test to be meaningful, the AUC must be greater than 0.5.
+Generally, an AUC ≥ 0.8 is considered acceptable.
+An AUC ROC (Area Under the Curve Receiver Operating Characteristics) plot can be used to visualize a model’s performance between sensitivity and specificity.
+Sensitivity refers to the ability to correctly identify entries that fall into the positive class.
+Specificity refers to the ability to correctly identify entries that fall into the negative class.
+Put another way, an AUC ROC plot can help you identify how well your model is able to distinguish between classes.

 (to be continued...)